From Humble Beginnings

 The 90's gave rise to many changes for Mathews High School Crew.
 In 1992 the team relocated to Williams Wharf, our current home.
 In 1994 Mobjack Boat Club, now Mobjack Rowing Association was started to give the youth of the area an outlet to row year round.
 Mathews High School and Mobjack Rowing Association began to earn medals on the national scene beginning in 1993 placing at the Stotesbury Cup Regatta for the first time and internationally in 1998 taking home multiple medals from the Canadian Schoolboys National Regatta.
 Our 1998 Men's Senior 8 remains the only Division 1A Public school to ever win in that divison at the Stotesbury Cup Regatta.

-In appreciation of MLC's vision and commitment to provide a home for rowing at Williams Wharf, Mobjack Rowing has evolved and expanded its board, equipment, and business plan to be ready for the regional, national, and international programs the rowing center will enable.
+Mobjack Rowing has evolved and expanded its board, equipment, and business plan to be ready for the regional, national, and international programs a rowing center at Williams Wharf could support.
 MRA is continuing to energize its substantial alumni base to help with these and also MLC efforts in the fundraising and work needed to complete the long planned center at Williams Wharf.